Get Hands-on with Amazon EKS - Workshop Event Series

 For more details on the Import and Export Wizard, see How to: Run the SQL Server Import and Export Wizard in the Microsoft SQL Server documentation.

-Note: When you run the Import and Export Wizard, make sure that you choose the following options for the Destination Amazon RDS for SQL Server instance:
+Note: When you run the Import and Export Wizard, choose the following options for the Destination Amazon RDS for SQL Server instance:

-- For Server Name, enter the name of the endpoint for the Amazon RDS DB instance.
+- For Server Name, enter the name of the endpoint for the Amazon RDS database instance.

 - For Authentication mode, choose SQL Server Authentication.